yuliana81santi/Portfolio_project/README.md

   I used Git as version control to add, edit, and commit any changes made in the webpage content before pushing it to Github
 - Github
   I used Github as my remote repository and used it to deploy my website.

-## Testing

-**Responsive Testing**

-I used google chrome to test my website to make sure that it looks good on different screen size.

-**HTML and CSS Validation**

-I used W3C HTML Validator tool to validate the HTML code I used W3C CSS Validator tool to validate the CSS code